How to make the most of your GP appointment if you want to discuss menopause?

 List and rate your symptoms

-She also includes a symptom checker.
+She also includes a Menopause symptoms check list.
 This allows patients to run through the symptoms and rate them according to the impact they’re having on their health or quality of life.
-If you don’t have access to one you can do your own but there are many available online including on the Menopause Charity

 And there’s also a lot of information she wants to know about you before the consultation so she can spend her time talking to you about what matters rather than asking a list of questions.